saurav-tiwari03/next-blog/README.md

-# Blogapp using Nexxtjs and ShadCN
+# Blogapp using Nextjs and ShadCN